 Successful financial planning takes a comprehensive overview of your finances and your goals and finds a way to bring them together.
 These are the steps you need to take to put your plan into action and make sure that it’s working for you.

-#1 Outline Your Goals
+Outline Your Financial Goals

 Financial planning starts when you set your goals.
 Financial goals aren’t separate from your life – they are the life you want to live.
 These are goals like buying a car, saving a down payment for a home, having children, going on an overseas vacation, and retiring.
 Part of financial planning is researching the costs of your goals and what else you need to accomplish to make them happen.
 It’s answering questions like: